magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Because, to me, while in Melbourne I could constantly express myself; while in Sydney I am constantly performing for others.

-When I asked my friends what they thought of Melbourne, their answers came quickly, almost rehearsed.
+When I asked my Sydney friends what they thought of Melbourne, their answers came quickly, almost rehearsed.

 “Too many crazies,” said Max.
 “Sydney’s safer.”
 “No beaches,” said William.
 “How am I supposed to live without the ocean?”